Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes: Energy conservation equation for the continuous two-fluid model

 The last two entries in these vectors are equal because of relations \eqref{eq:appendix/derivatives_of_potential_energy_intregrals_to_areas}, derived in \autoref{sec:geometric_details}.
 The first two entries are equal due to the geometric relations \eqref{eq:appendix/derivative_of_H_hat_relation_to_derivative_of_H}, which we repeat here in terms of the conserved variables $\v{q}$:

-These relations follow directly from the definitions of these geometric quantities and hold for arbitrary geometries, as long as the relations between $A_U$ and $H_U$, and between $A_L$ and $H_L$, are invertible.
+These relations follow directly from the definitions of these geometric quantities and hold for arbitrary duct geometries.
 Note that, alternatively, condition \eqref{eq:continuous_energy_conservation/h_to_f_condition_basic} can be used (instead of \eqref{eq:continuous_energy_conservation/h_to_f_condition}), which leads to the following conditions:

 which may also be shown to be satisfied directly via application of Leibniz' rule to the definitions of $\widehat{H}_U$ and $\widehat{H}_L$.
 These last two conditions will play an important role in the discrete analysis in \autoref{sec:semi-discrete_local_energy_conservation}.